 Lambda Kappa Sigma

-This national pharmacy fraternity was organized at the Massachusetts College of Pharmacy in 1913 and was established at USC in 1921.
-Its objective is to promote fellowship among students and to create a center for enjoyment, friendship and culture.
+Lambda Kappa Sigma, a national pharmacy fraternity, was organized at the Massachusetts College of Pharmacy in 1913 and was established at USC in 1921.

 Phi Delta Chi